-V. One Must Bear Witness to the Truths Concerning the Differences Between God’s Work of Judgment in the Last Days and His Work of Redemption in the Age of Grace
+V. The Differences Between God’s Work of Judgment in the Last Days and His Work of Redemption in the Age of Grace

 1. What are the differences between the words expressed by the Lord Jesus in the Age of Grace and the words expressed by Almighty God in the Age of Kingdom?

 Bible Verses for Reference: